 We had two van's full of enthusiast's and set out into the Virginia countryside accompanied by our FBI counselors who served as both our chaperones and our drivers.
 After the 5th winery, they moved into the category "saint" given what they had to endure with our tipsy group.

 Here's a shout out to SECTION 5!

-I'll leave out the incriminating details except to say that I have done my part in contributing to the economy of the state of Virginia as I purchased bottles of wine at each vineyard.
-You are welcome, Virginians!
-Clink!
+I contributed to the economy of the state of Virginia as I purchased bottles of wine at each vineyard and shipped them home.

 Here's a snapshot of our entire group.

 The Illinois Association of Chief's of Police (IACP) were guest speakers in my graduate level class today, "Promoting the Law Enforcement" image.
 The topic was social media as it pertains to Law Enforcement.
 The IACP focused on Facebook and Twitter (to name the big ones) and police departments who have jumped on these venues to share information with the citizens of their community.
 I learned that most of agencies have adopted some form of social media but many are operating without a sound policy.
 APD is fortunate enough to have a successful Facebook following and a good first draft of policy.

 What was troubling to me was the vast examples they gave us of police officers who have gotten themselves into trouble on their personal Facebook pages.
 I never cease to be surprised by the ignorance of some humans.
 If you are a cop, don't post information on your page about those you arrest or make any disparaging comments about your community or your department.